OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0/README.md

 ## Sales recommendations

-Through the licencing you are free to make and sell these boards in group buys or even commercial applications.
+Through the licensing you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.
+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

 As this is a more premium product that will involve a large amount of manual labor to assemble there are some expected profits for those that are making them.

-As such, we have a recommend MSRP of $150 USD for the Open_Core0 or $180 for the Open_Core0 with an included Mayflash MagicBoots v1.1 (for PS5 play on compatible titles).
+As such, we have a recommended MSRP of $150 USD for the Open_Core0 or $180 for the Open_Core0 with an included Mayflash MagicBoots v1.1 (for PS5 play on compatible titles).
 This can be rounded to $165 USD or $195 USD shipped.

 You are free to set your own price as you see fit.